cgreenhalgh/daoplayer/docs/fileformat.md

 - `next` - array of Next Sections (see below)
 - `title` - descriptive, for human consumption only (string, optional)
-- `description` - descriptive, for human consumption only (string, optional)
+- `description` - descriptive, for human consumption only (string, optional) Not yet supported:
+- `altLengths` - (proposed) array of alternative lengths that can be used, e.g. for truncating section (optional, array of floats, seconds)

 Next section is Object with:
 - `name` - name of next section